madMAx43v3r/chia-gigahorse/README.md

 - 0 % for regular uncompressed plots

 When you find a block there's a chance the farmer reward is used as fee, this is a random process.
-The fee is applied per harvester, so you can mix CPU and GPU harvesters.
-A uncompressed plot never pays a fee, however if your harvester has a GPU and a plot is not using the GPU (because too low C level) it still counts as GPU.

 When the fee is paid from a block, you will see a log entry like this:
 ```